ESG Data Table

 Junsuke Fujii He attended all twenty-two (22) meetings held by the Board of Directors and all thirteen (13) meetings held by the Audit & Supervisory Board during the fiscal year under review.

-He made statements at those meetings, primarily based on his extensive experience and broad perspective as a corporate executive.
+those meetings, primarily based on his extensive experience and broad perspective as a corporate executive.

-He attended twenty (20) meetings out of the twenty-one (21) meetings held by the Board of Directors and all thirteen (13) meetings held by the Audit & Supervisory Board during the fiscal year under review.
+He attended twenty (20) meetings out of the twenty-one (21) meetings held by the Board of Directors and all thirteen (13) meetings held by the Audit &

+Supervisory Board during the fiscal year under review.
 He made statements at those meetings, primarily based on his extensive experience and broad perspective as a corporate executive.

-Yoshio Iteya He attended all twenty-two (22) meetings held by the Board of Directors and all thirteen (13) meetings held by the Audit & Supervisory Board during the fiscal year under review.
+Yoshio Iteya He attended seventeen (17) meetings out of the eighteen (18) meetings held by the Board of Directors and all thirteen (13) meetings held by the Audit & Supervisory Board during the fiscal year under review.
+He made statements at those meetings, primarily from the professional standpoint of an attorney.
+He attended all twenty-two (22) meetings held by the Board of Directors and all

+thirteen (13) meetings held by the Audit & Supervisory Board during the fiscal year under review.
 He made statements at those meetings, primarily from the professional standpoint of an attorney.

 He attended all twenty-one (21) meetings held by the Board of Directors and all thirteen (13) meetings held by the Audit & Supervisory Board during the fiscal year under review.
+He made statements at those meetings, primarily from the

-He made statements at those meetings, primarily from the professional standpoint of an attorney.
+professional standpoint of an attorney.

-He attended nineteen (19) of the twenty (20) meetings held by the Board of Directors and all thirteen (13) meetings held by the Audit & Supervisory Board during the fiscal year under review.
+Mayumi Mochizuki She attended seventeen (17) meetings out of the eighteen (18) meetings held by the Board of Directors and all thirteen (13) meetings held by the Audit & Supervisory Board during the fiscal year under review.
+She made statements at those meetings, primarily from the

-Mayumi Mochizuki She attended eleven (11) meetings out of the seventeen (17) meetings held by the Board of Directors and eight (8) meetings out of the ten (10) meetings held by the Audit & Supervisory Board during the fiscal year under review after her assumption of office as an Audit & Supervisory Board Member.
+She attended eleven (11) meetings out of the seventeen (17) meetings held by the Board of Directors and eight (8) meetings out of the ten (10) meetings held by the Audit & Supervisory Board during the fiscal year under review after her assumption of office as an Audit & Supervisory Board Member.
+She made statements at those meetings, primarily from the professional standpoint as a pharmacologist.

 Communication about Compliance

-Corporate CSR Blog Articles 3 6 2
+Corporate CSR Blog Articles 2 3 6

 Framework for Compliance Implementation

-Compliance Committee Times Annually Annually Annually
+Compliance Committee Times 1 1 1

 Whistle-blowing Systems, Consultation Desks